 Run into some spooky surprises at Kew Gardens

-From the same producers that brought you Christmas at Kew, the well-known Kew Gardens team has stepped it up a notch this year by introducing their brand-new Halloween trail.
-Set among the beautiful Kew Gardens, every corner is peppered with hidden spooky surprises, making it the the perfect place to bring family and friends for a fun, outdoor Halloween.
+The same producers that brought you Christmas at Kew have announced that after its debut success last year, they will be hosting the Halloween trail again for 2025.
+Set among the beautiful Kew Gardens, expect every corner to be peppered with hidden spooky surprises, making it the the perfect place to bring family and friends for a fun, outdoor Halloween.
 And don’t worry — there will be no shortage of sweet treats either with hot toddies and decadent hot chocolates on offer all night.

 Image Courtesy of Warner Bros.
 Studios